 Viv Marsh

-Viv has been a registered nurse for over 30 years and has worked in acute paediatrics, school nursing, specialist nursing, clinical education and research.
+A registered nurse for 35 years, Viv has worked in acute paediatrics, school nursing, specialist nursing, general practice, clinical education and research.